mareklangiewicz/KGround/README.md

 # KGround

 Kotlin Common Ground

-Common code that should be useful for almost all Kotlin Multiplatform projects.
+Common code that should be useful for many kotlin projects.

+Mainly for MPP.